Self-EMDR vs. Therapist-Led EMDR: Understanding the Differences

 - Building a consistent practice of emotional processing

-Limitations of Self-Administered EMDR
+Limitations of Self-Guided EMDR Exercises

-Self-administered EMDR has important limitations to consider:
+Self-guided EMDR exercises have important limitations to consider:

 Safety Considerations